OpenVidu/openvidu.io-docs/docs/advanced-features/switch-camera.md

 You can obtain this new [MediaStreamTrack](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack){:target="_blank"} by using the native Web API or simply with [OpenVidu.getUserMedia](api/openvidu-browser/classes/OpenVidu.html#getUserMedia) method.

-> **WARNING:** this method has been proven to work, but there may be some combinations of published/replaced tracks that may be incompatible between them and break the connection in OpenVidu Server.
+> **WARNING:** this method has been proven to work, but there may be some combinations of published/replaced tracks that may be incompatible between them and break the connection inside the OpenVidu deployment.
 > A complete renegotiation may be the only solution in this case

 #### By initializing a new Publisher